jaca230/hdsoc_daq_manual/docs/odb_config.md

 | **Valid Values**| Any 2 letter string                          |
 | **Suggested Value**| `AD`  |

 **Note**: Midas data banks can only be 4 characters.
 The first 2 characters we use for identification, the second 2 for indexing.
-So if there is 1 ATAR frontend, the timing information will be in `AT00` for example.
+So if there is 1 frontend, the timing information will be in `AT00` for example.

 ---